 Christmas is always on 25 December, with Boxing day always on 26 December, although if these fall on a weekend, there will be an additional day of holiday on the following Monday.

-in 2018, when Christmas is on Tuesday (25 December 2018) , and Boxing Day is on a Wednesday (26 December 2018) then a lot of the pepole will take all the week off.
+in 2019, when Christmas is on Wednesday (25 December 2019) , and Boxing Day is on a Thursday (26 December 2019) then a lot of the people will take all the week off.

 In addition to these, there are 3 more public holidays which are not related to any religion and are called Bank Holidays, and always fall on a Monday, where most business are closed, although tourist attractions, larger shops and restaurants may still be open.

 The next Bank Holidays for 2019 are:

 Holidays in England in 2019

 1 January 2019 – New Years Day

 19 – 22 April 2019 – Easter weekend (Easter sunday is the 21th of April 2019)